10yard/dkafe/readme.md

 Instructions
 ============
 Donkey Kong has captured Pauline and carried her to the top of an abandoned construction site.
-The shock of shaking up the building during his ascent to the top has uncovered many hidden old arcade machines from the 1980's era and they are scattered around the platforms.
+The shock of shaking up the building during his ascent has uncovered many hidden arcade machines from the 1980's era and they are scattered around the area.

 Yes, the plot is thin and I can't explain why Donkey Kong has decided to throw coins instead of barrels.
-Anyway, the coins must be collected by Jumpman and he must play games well, to win coins, and works his way to the top unlocking all of the arcade machines.
-The girl loves the guy that can beat all of the machines.
+Anyway, the coins must be collected by Jumpman and he must play games well, winning coins and working up  the building unlocking all of the arcade machines along the way.

+Pauline will love it when you beat all of the machines

 Controls
 ========